domenico-suriano/SentinAir/README.md

 To use the SentinAir system, please, refer to the [user guide](https://github.com/domenico-suriano/SentinAir/blob/master/guide/sentinair-system-user-guide.pdf) released in this repository.
 An overview of the SentinAir system use is shown in the video you can see by clicking on the pictures below.

 # Last Updates
-30 september 2020:

--a) user guide updated,

--b) some minor bugs fixed.
-Please, download, the release 1.0 and update the system with the files you can find in the [sentinair_1.0.zip](https://github.com/domenico-suriano/SentinAir/releases/download/v1.0/sentinair_1.0.zip)

 7 october 2020: